remusa/algorithms-practice/concepts/cheat-sheet.md

     * Delaying execution of a function until a particular time.
   * *Callback hell*: many nested callbacks.

-* **Promise**: An object that may produce a single value some time in the future.
+* **Promise**: object that may produce a single value some time in the future.
 Represents the completion or failure of the operation.
 Specifically made for handling async operations.
   * *States*: pending, fulfilled, or rejected.
   * *Arguments*: a *callback function*:
     * This function is going to be passed two arguments, *resolve* and *reject*.